-The County accepts batteries at no cost to its residents who bring them to the landfill facility.
+The County accepts lead-acid, Ni-Cad and lithium batteries at no cost to its residents who bring them to the landfill facility.
 Upon entering the scales, the transporter is advised to place all batteries in the storage shed located in the Community Drop Off area on weekends and holidays.
 In addition, batteries are accepted at the HHW Facility during its collection events and Monday through Friday (except holidays).

 The Household Hazardous Waste Technician conducts frequent inspections of the storage shed and HHW Facility to monitor the number of batteries on site.
-When the on-site count reaches 300, the contracted battery vendor is called to remove them for recycling and/or proper disposal.
+When the on-site count reaches 1,000, the contracted battery vendor is called to remove them for recycling and/or proper disposal.